- Lockheed Martin Code Quest is open to students in grades 9 -12 at public or private high schools, or of equivalent age (for home schooled students)

 - The judges' rulings are final.

 - All solutions must programmatically determine the results.
-In other words, your solution cannot just print out a solution to a problem that you determined by hand.
+Your solution cannot print out a solution to a problem that you determined by hand.
 The judges will be using some different data sets for your programs at the judging table.

 - File naming conventions for solutions must be followed

 - Your team will have a number programming tasks to choose from.
-You probably will not be able to solve them all, so you are advised to study them and choose your problems wisely
+You may not be able to solve them all, so you are advised to study them and choose your problems wisely

 - Code Quest utilizes a custom browser-based submission/judging/scoring system via an 802.11x wireless network.
 Please ensure that your computer is wireless-capable before the event day.
 If you can connect to a public wireless network (e.g. the public library or Panera) and browse the Internet, you should be in good shape.
 Some school computers have security lockdowns that prevent wireless configuration, so please verify this before you come